idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 In the first instance, we might just use ``intmax_t`` and ``uintmax_t`` (whatever *they* are) to store all :lname:`C` integral types and let the :lname:`C` compiler figure out the casting.
-But that doesn't seem like Art.
+But that doesn't seem like *Art*.
 Not least because we *still* don't know if a ``pid_t`` or a ``time_t`` is signed or unsigned -- OK, we can take a look/reasonable guess and hope that everyone else uses the same.